 The Polar Instruments CITS controlled impedance test system has become the industry standard for use by non technical operators in manufacturing environments.

-It is also widely used by CEMs to verify conformance of incoming PCBs.
+It is also widely used by OEMs to verify conformance of incoming PCBs.
 CITS uses TDR techniques to measure controlled impedances and it automatically reports when a measurement is outside the specified tolerance.
-It automatically
+It automatically processes the data to produce a simple display of impedance versus distance.

 All results and system set up data are automatically datalogged.
 Data can be easily exported to a third party database (eg for statistical process control).
 Test Reports can be produced suitable for supply to customers.

-High accuracy is assured with instruments that run 32 bit software as they are factory calibrated against precision reference airlines at 28, 50, 75 and 100 ohms, all traceable to National Standards.
-Users report excellent gage R&R results.
+High accuracy is assured as instruments are factory calibrated against precision reference airlines at 28, 50, 75 and 100 ohms, all traceable to National Standards.
+The CITS delivers excellent gage R&R results